Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-08-27-Hierarchical_Attention Networks_for_Document_Classification.md

  - **n-grams and n-grams+TFIDF**: used the most frequent 500,000 n-grams (up to 5-grams).
 Bag-of-means The average word2vec embedding is used as feature set.

 - SVMs: SVMs-based methods are reported including SVM+Unigrams, Bigrams, Text Features, AverageSG, SSWE.
 In detail, Unigrams and Bigrams uses bag-of-unigrams and bagof-bigrams as features respectively.
- -**Text Features** are constructed, including word and character n-grams, sentiment lexicon features etc.
+ - **Text Features** are constructed, including word and character n-grams, sentiment lexicon features etc.
- -**AverageSG** constructs 200-dimensional word vectors using word2vec and the average word embeddings of each document are used.
+ - **AverageSG** constructs 200-dimensional word vectors using word2vec and the average word embeddings of each document are used.
- -**SSWE** uses sentiment specific word embeddings
+ - **SSWE** uses sentiment specific word embeddings

 - Neural Network methods: The neural network based methods are reported.
- -**CNN-word**: Word based CNN models
+ - **CNN-word**: Word based CNN models
- -**CNN-char**: Character level CNN models
+ - **CNN-char**: Character level CNN models
- -**LSTM** takes the whole document as a single sequence and the average of the hidden states of all words is used as feature for classification.
+ - **LSTM** takes the whole document as a single sequence and the average of the hidden states of all words is used as feature for classification.
- -**Conv-GRNN and LSTM-GRNN** : it also explores the hierarchical structure: a CNN or LSTM provides a sentence vector, and then a gated recurrent neural network (GRNN) combines the sentence vectors from a document level vector representation for classification.
+ - **Conv-GRNN and LSTM-GRNN** : it also explores the hierarchical structure: a CNN or LSTM provides a sentence vector, and then a gated recurrent neural network (GRNN) combines the sentence vectors from a document level vector representation for classification.

 <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note(Abstract): </b>